The Professional’s Guide to Buying an M-Series Mac

 I'm a storage junkie.
 I want at least one fast-as-I-can-get SSD for these systems to act as a cache or for media when needed.

-As a RAID 0 array: the OWC Thunderblade.
+As a RAID 0 array: OWC ThunderBlade.
 It can act as a RAID 0 and go as far as the connection allows.
-I'd probably get 4-8TB for a "blazing fast" near storawge that's not internal on my system.
+I'd probably get 4-8TB for a "blazing fast" near storage that's not internal on my system.
+Plus, be on the lookout for the Thunderbolt 5 version that's coming.

 Other topics you might like